Welcome to English Linguistics!

 English Linguistics is concerned with the analysis of the English language system as a whole, comprising first of all the core areas of linguistics: the sound system (phonetics and phonology), the lexicon (lexicology, morphology, lexicography), meaning (semantics), and grammar (syntax, inflectional morphology).
 Furthermore, it deals with the distribution of English (social and regional varieties), its historical development (diachronic linguistics), and its uses in everyday life (pragmatics, text and discourse linguistics).

-All of these areas are represented in our study programmes, with the possibility for students to specialise in some of them.
-In teaching, we emphasise analysing actual language use (empirical linguistics), aiming at appropriately integrating data with theory (such as functional, cognitive or language-change theories).
+In teaching, we focus on actual language use (empirical linguistics), aiming at appropriately integrating data with theory (such as functional, cognitive or language-change theories).
 Needless to say, our research interests also inform our teaching.
+All of the areas mentioned below are represented in our study programmes, with the possibility for students to specialise in them, too.

 In research, we specialise in the fields below.
 Together we cover a wide area of English linguistics and, because we have some overlapping interests, we can offer an in-depth view of a range of topics from multiple perspectives.